Tackling Indigenous Smoking Worker

 As part of the orientation program, employees are required to sign declarations and agreement pursuant to policies of the Health Service.

-The role of the Tackling Indigenous Smoking (TIS) Team Leader is to coordinate the TIS Team in undertaking activities aimed at reducing smoking levels and supporting smokers to quit within our service area.
+The role of the Tackling Indigenous Smoking Worker is to undertake activities aimed at reducing smoking levels and supporting smokers to quit within our service area.

 Activities will include: